 Randee did physical therapy once a week and home exercises daily in order to assist in the healing and strengthening process.
 Therapy played an important role in regaining some of the internal rotation that was initially diminished following the surgery.
 One of the greatest challenges was keeping up with home exercises, which Randee overcame by establishing a routine of doing them every night before bed.

 One of the highlights from her surgery was meeting another girl with a brachial plexus injury at Cincinnati Children's.
-On the same day Randee was getting her cast removed, this girl was going to have surgery.
+On the same day Randee had her first visit after surgery, this girl was going to have the same surgery.
 Randee was able to tell her that the surgery wasn't too scary or painful.
 Now the two girls are friends and talk about their experiences together.
 Randee's parents believe that it is important to communicate with other families to learn and share information.

 Keri is grateful for the peace of mind she feels from this experience.
 "As a parent you are always questioning if you are making the right decision for your child," she said.
 "It feels good to know that we have taken action in a positive way for Randee by coming to Cincinnati Children's and choosing to have surgery."

-Randee's parents notice daily how her arm's range of motion has increased since the surgery.
+Randee's parents noticed daily how her arm's range of motion has increased after the surgery.
 Previously when she ate her elbow would stick out to the side or she would use her other hand to help guide her injured arm.
 Now when she lifts her hand to her mouth, her elbow stays down at her side and does not require assistance from her other hand.
 She can also supinate her hand, which means to turn it with the palm facing upward, which she could not completely do before.
-They've also noticed that her shoulder blade is not "winged," meaning it does not stick out as much.
+They noticed that her shoulder blade is not "winged," meaning it does not stick out as much.

 Randee continues to be seen by the Brachial Plexus team on a yearly basis to monitor how her growth is affecting her arm.
 Susan Foad MPH, Outcomes Coordinator, is impressed with Randee's post-surgery results.
 "Randee's recovery has been remarkable," Susan said.
 "On our scale measuring improvement, her range of motion has met levels of what you would expect to see from someone who has never had a brachial plexus injury."